eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 + Understanding of networking protocols such as TCP, UDP, HTTP(S), DHCP, DNS and experience with Wireshark is a big plus
++ 5+ years of experience building large-scale software and distributed systems in \*nix environments and with technologies that run the internet such as TLS, HTTP (1/1.1, 2, QUIC/3), TCP,UDP, IP, anycast, multicast, and unicast routing.
 + gRPC, open-source remote procedure call system
 + skill set:
 	- Candidates should have a solid background with standard networking protocols (TCP, RPC, UDP, IPSec), low-latency protocols (RDMA, RMA) and Clustering.